Bronsa/CinC/doc/compiler.md

       clear-locals)))
 ```

-First, we run the analyzer over the form, the default env is `{:context :expression}`
+First, we run the analyzer over the form, the default env is `{:context :expr}`

 ## -analyze